imagej/imagej.github.io/_pages/develop/uploading-plugins.md

 The graphical way (recommended)
 -------------------------------

 You can use the [Fiji Updater](/plugins/updater) to upload new plugins (or new versions thereof).
-First start {% include bc content='Help | Update Fiji'%}.
+First start {% include bc path='Help | Update Fiji'%}.
 It will tell you that there are *locally modified files*:

 <figure><img src="/media/Updater-locally-modified.png" title="Updater-locally-modified.png" width="600" alt="Updater-locally-modified.png" /><figcaption aria-hidden="true">Updater-locally-modified.png</figcaption></figure>